Finitary codings for gradient models and a new graphical representation for the six-vertex model: The six-vertex model

 Let $\eta$ be sampled from $\P^{\mathsf{SI}}_\alpha$.
-We aim to apply~\cite[Theorem~7]{harel2018finitary}, which roughly says that a monotone model whose extremal measures coincide is \ffiid, to obtain that $\eta$ is \ffiid.
-Indeed, the superimposed model is monotone (\cref{prop:FKG}) and $\P^{\mathsf{SI},10}_{\alpha,q}=\P^{\mathsf{SI},10}_{\alpha,q}$ (\cref{thm:uniqueness}).
+We aim to apply~\cite[Theorem~2.1]{harel2018finitary}, which roughly says that a monotone model whose extremal measures coincide is \ffiid, to obtain that $\eta$ is \ffiid.
+Indeed, the superimposed model is monotone (\cref{prop:FKG}) and $\P^{\mathsf{SI},01}_{\alpha,q}=\P^{\mathsf{SI},10}_{\alpha,q}$ (\cref{thm:uniqueness}).
 However, our model is monotone with respect to a ``reversed'' partial order, whereas the result in~\cite{harel2018finitary} is stated for the usual pointwise order.
 Thus, we may apply this result to $\hat\eta$, viewed as an element of $\{-1,0,1\}^{\Z^2}$, which is indeed monotone with respect to the usual order (recall the discussion in \cref{sec:monotone}), to obtain that $\hat\eta$ is \ffiid.
 Going back to $\eta$, this yields that $\eta$ is $(\Z^2)_{\text{even}}$-\ffiid\ (note that the $\hat\cdot$ operation, and hence also its inverse, is not translation-equivariant, but rather $(\Z^2)_{\text{even}}$-equivariant; more specifically, $T \hat\eta = - \hat{T \eta}$ for any odd translation $T$).
+We emphasize here that this argument proves that the pair $(\eta^0,\eta^1)$ is \emph{jointly} $(\Z^2)_{\text{even}}$-\ffiid.

-To get the full invariance for $\eta$, we note that the proof of \cite[Theorem~7]{harel2018finitary} extends to the setting of a ``reversed'' partial order.
+To get the full invariance for $\eta$, we note that the proof of \cite[Theorem~2.1]{harel2018finitary} extends to the setting of a ``reversed'' partial order.
 Indeed, the coding constructed there uses coupling-from-the-past for a monotone single-site dynamics, and outputs the value of an edge once it identifies that the dynamics started from the two extremal configurations agree on the state of that edge.
 Since determining the latter does not depend on which of the two extremal configurations is minimal or maximal, we conclude that the coding is translation-equivariant.
 Thus, $\eta$ is \ffiid.

 Let $\sigma$ be sampled from $\P^{\textsf{spin},ij}_c$ and recall that our goal is to show that $\nabla_d \sigma$ is \ffiid.
 Let $\phi$ be a finitary coding from an \iid\ process $Y=(Y_e)_{e \in E(\L) \cup E(\L^*)}$ to $\P^{\mathsf{SI}}_\alpha$ and write $\eta = (\eta^0,\eta^1) = \phi(Y)$.
 By \cref{P:ES_coupling_infinite}, $\sigma$ is obtained from $\eta$ by assigning spin $i$ and $j$ to the dual and primal infinite clusters, and assigning independent unbiased signs to the finite clusters.
 Applying \cref{thm:grad_general} on the graph $\L$ with the percolation process $\eta^0$ and the spin configuration $\sigma|_{\L}$, we see that $(\nabla_d \sigma)|_{E(\L)}$ (which is the same as $\nabla (\sigma|_{\L})$ with the $\nabla$ used in the theorem) is a finitary factor of $(\eta^0,\xi^0)$, where $\xi^0$ is an \iid\ process on $\L$, independent of $\eta^0$.
 We may further assume that $\xi^0$ is independent of $\eta$.
 In other words, there exists an $\L$-equivariant function $\varphi$ such that $\varphi(\eta^0,\xi^0)$ equals $(\nabla_d \sigma)|_{E(\L)}$.
 Since $(\nabla_d \sigma)_{E(\L)}$ and $(\nabla_d \sigma)|_{E(\L^*)}$ have the same distribution (since $\eta$ is translation-invariant), the same function $\varphi$ also serves as a finitary coding for $(\nabla_d \sigma)|_{E(\L^*)}$ so that $\varphi(\eta^1,\xi^1)$ equals $(\nabla_d \sigma)|_{E(\L^*)}$, where $\xi^1$ has the same distribution as $\xi^0$, and is independent of $\eta$ and $\xi^0$.
 Putting this together, we see that $(\nabla_d \sigma)_e = \varphi(\eta^0,\xi^0)_e$ for all $e\in E(\L)$ and $(\nabla_d \sigma)_e = \varphi(\eta^1,\xi^1)_e$ for all $e \in E(\L^*)$.
 Recalling that $\eta = (\eta^0,\eta^1) = \phi(Y)$, we conclude that $\nabla_d \sigma$ is \ffiid. \end{proof}